cm090/rhitweaks/README.md

 This is the successor to [rhit-moodle-tweaks](https://github.com/cm090/rhit-moodle-tweaks)

-### Visit the [Chrome Web Store](https://chrome.google.com/webstore/detail/boocpojecnmkjnapcfgfgejdglpamool) or the [Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/mfdodngbcfimieplcdkigdkinkcenako) to download
+### Visit the [Chrome Web Store](https://chrome.google.com/webstore/detail/boocpojecnmkjnapcfgfgejdglpamool) to download

 ## Features
 ### JavaScript